TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Forge/ReportingABug.rst

    generic and doesn't help describing the problem.
 Just imagine how you would like to get a report for yourself :)

+   Bad:

+      GIFBUILDER broken

+   Good:

+      Text is not added to GIFBUILDER when using TEXT object

 Description
-   As usual, provide steps how to reproduce the problem.
+   Provide steps how to reproduce the problem.
 See the next section for more information on formatting your text.

 Category
    Choose a category that fits your issue.

 TYPO3 version
-   Choose the correct TYPO3 version.
+   Choose the TYPO3 version, where the error occurs.

 PHP Version
-   Choose the correct PHP version.
+   Choose the PHP version, where the error occurs.

 .. important::